worepix/doc-chester/source/firmware/how_to/uart.rst

 ######################

 Core Module has 3 UARTs you can use.
 The signal for each channel is named TXD**x**, RXD**x** where **x** is **0**, **1** or **2**.
-Please refer to the module drawing pinout where you find the signals positions. !!!!!!!!!TODO!!!!!!!!
+Please refer to the :doc:`module drawing pinout <../../hardware/pinout>` where you find the signals positions.

 .. tip::